Brinjenga/economic-insights-etl/README.md

 data/silver/ – transformed data

-data/gold/ – data used in logic
+data/gold/ – data used in analytics/logic
 ```

+---

+## 📁 Data Layers
+- **Bronze:** Raw data as received from the API
+- **Silver:** Cleaned and normalized data
+- **Gold:** Data ready for analytics and business logic

+---

+## 📝 Notes
+- Airflow DAGs for orchestration are available in the `airflow/dags/` directory (optional)
+- Backend and frontend folders are for API and UI extensions (optional)

+---

 📚 License
 MIT License